Chunkys0up7/MCP/docs/Tasks_27th_May.md

 - All major workflow panels are now accessible: focusable, keyboard navigable, ARIA roles/labels, visible focus indicators, aria-live regions, and screen reader instructions.
 - The UI is now much more usable for keyboard and assistive technology users.
 - Next: Focus on global feedback (toasts, tooltips, inline errors) and responsiveness.

+**Check-in (29 May):**
+- Global notification/toast system is available via notistack and NotificationContext.
+Will standardize usage and add inline feedback next.

+- [~] Global feedback: Toast notifications are scaffolded and used in several places, but usage is not yet fully standardized across all screens and actions.
+Tooltips are present on most actionable icons/buttons in panels and toolbars, but should be reviewed for completeness and consistency.
+Inline errors and alerts are present in most major screens and panels, but some custom panels (e.g., ExecutionMonitor, NodeConfigPanel) use custom error boxes instead of standardized Alert components.
+Responsiveness: Some layouts use useMediaQuery and breakpoints, but not all screens are fully responsive yet.

+**Check-in (29 May):**
+- Reviewed global feedback mechanisms: toasts, tooltips, and inline errors/alerts.
+Toasts and tooltips are present but need standardization.
+Inline errors are mostly present but not always using the shared Alert component.
+Responsiveness is partial; some screens use breakpoints, others need improvement.
+- Next: Standardize toast usage for all major actions, ensure all actionable icons/buttons have tooltips, refactor all inline error/warning/info states to use the shared Alert component, and audit/improve responsiveness for all major screens and panels.

+- [~] Workflow Builder: Save, Validate, and Run actions now use standardized toast notifications (success/info/error) via NotificationContext.

+**Check-in (29 May):**
+- Workflow Builder now provides user feedback for Save, Validate, and Run actions using toasts.
+Next: cover node/edge add/delete/update and error cases, then move to other screens.

+- [x] Workflow Builder: Canvas feedback (toasts for node/edge add, delete, update, undo/redo) is complete.

+**Workflow Builder Feedback Milestone Check-in (29 May):**
+- All major user actions in Workflow Builder Canvas now provide clear toast feedback.
+Next: review PropertiesPanel and other panels, then move to Dashboard, Marketplace, and Execution Monitor for feedback standardization.

 ---